 The sales automation market is ready to offer hundreds of productivity tools that can ease the life of your sales team.
 You can learn to masterfully juggle dozens of them within your stack or choose a one-stop-shop solution that will do all the job – the choice is yours.

-When building your sales stack make sure the tools you choose work well with each other, either via native integrations, API, or solutions like Zapier, Automate.io, Integromat, etc.
+When building your sales stack make sure the tools you choose work well with each other, either via native integrations, change data capture for your databases, API, or solutions like Zapier, Automate.io, Integromat, Outfunnel, etc.

 Step 4: Train the team to use new tools

 The abundance of new tools requires time to learn to use them.
 Allow your team to test these tools.
 Most of them will offer some sort of onboarding flow or even personal training sessions to help with this.